-The number of refugees in Turkey has reached over 3.4 million, making Turkey the largest refugee host country in the world.
-About 90% of Syrian refugees in Turkey remain outside of camp settings with limited access to basic services.
-Altogether 39 humanitarian projects have been contracted with 20 humanitarian organisations which are working in close cooperation with Turkish partner organisations to provide support to refugees and vulnerable people.
+The number of refugees in Turkey has reached over 3.7 million, making Turkey the country in the world with the highest number of refugees.
+About 94% of Syrian refugees in Turkey remain outside of camp settings with limited, but growing access to basic services.
+The EU has contracted 45 humanitarian projects with 19 humanitarian organisations, which are working in close cooperation with Turkish partner organisations to provide support to the most vulnerable refugees.

-Over 3.4 million registered refugees are living in Turkey, this number includes Syrians, Iraqis, Afghans, Iranians, Somalians and other nationalities.
-Out of the more than three million registered Syrian refugees in the country, 246 720 people are hosted in 23 camps run by the disaster and emergency management authority of turkey (AFAD), where refugees have access to shelter, health, education, food and social activities.
-Despite the efforts of the government and local authorities, and the generosity of host communities, over 90% of Syrian refugees (over 2.8 million people) as well as many refugees from other nationalities live outside the camps, under very challenging circumstances with depleted resources.
-In principle, registered refugees have access to public services, including education and healthcare.
-However, for many refugees, access to these basic facilities is often limited for various reasons, including problems in registering with local authorities and the language barrier.
+Most Syrian refugees as well as many refugees from other nationalities live outside the camps, under very challenging circumstances with depleted resources.
+Registered refugees have access to public services, including education and healthcare.
+However, for many refugees, access to these basic facilities is often difficult for various reasons, including problems in registering with local authorities and the language barrier.

-These projects complement the EU’s non-humanitarian assistance under the Facility focusing on education, health, migration management, municipal infrastructure and socioeconomic support, channelled through the European Commission's Neighbourhood and Enlargement Negotiations department (DG NEAR).
+Altogether 45 humanitarian projects have been contracted with 19 humanitarian organisations which are working in close cooperation with Turkish organisations to provide refugees and vulnerable people with assistance including protection, cash transfers, and health and education services.
+These projects complement the EU’s non-humanitarian assistance under the Facility, which focuses on education, health, migration management, municipal infrastructure and socioeconomic support.
+This is channelled through the European Commission's Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR).

 Learn more about EU Facility for Refugees in Turkey